bowhan/Rncc/README.md

 from a graph, whose nodes are strings of the same length and edges are those connecting nodes whose hamming distances are shorter than a certain threshold

 This is mainly used to collapse UMI.
-And this package is written to calculate it without leaving the R enviroment.
+And this package is developed to calculate it without leaving the R enviroment.

 ### Installation